-The methods used for age assessments have been heavily criticised by the medical community, including by the experts obliged to carry out the tests.
+As reported in previous AIDA reports, the methods used for age assessments have been heavily criticised by the medical community, including by the experts obliged to carry out the tests.
 Both the Paediatric Medical Association, as well as international experts on age assessment, have distanced themselves from the method of measuring the knee joint.
-The media has also put forward criticism of the reliability of the methods used and the weight the assessment carries in the decision of the Migration Agency.
+The media has also put forward criticism of the reliability of the methods used and the weight the assessment carries in the decision of the Swedish Migration Agency.
 Background information on the matter is included in the previous versions of this AIDA report.